 From Second Lake, it’s about 1.5 miles to the Palisade Glacier trail branch.
 From here, you’ll begin your three-mile journey.

 The first two miles are standard High Sierra trail.
 Then, after a series of switchbacks, you’ll find yourself in a glacier-fed meadow about halfway in.
 I found this beautiful.

-Final Trip Tidbits for hiking the Big Pine Lakes Trail
+Final Trip thoughts for hiking the Big Pine Lakes Trail in California

 - Remember to Leave No Trace and Pack Out what you Pack In.

 - Always be prepared for inclement weather.
 Start your hikes early and try to have them done by early afternoon.

 - I’m not joking about the first two miles on the Big Pine Lakes Trail.
 They’re sweltering if you do it midday.